Chasmanthera welwitschii

 What traditional systems uses this plant?

-This plant, Chasmanthera welwitschii, has historically been utilized by indigenous communities in Southern Africa for various medicinal and practical purposes.
+This plant, Chasmanthera welwitschii, has been traditionally utilized by various ethnic groups in Africa for its medicinal properties, particularly as a treatment for skin ailments and digestive issues.

 What are the pharmacological activities of Chasmanthera welwitschii?